percona/pmm/docs/using/interface.md

 Use the second row main menu.
 (See [Second row menu bar](#second-row-menu-bar).)

 ## Panels

-Charts, graphs and set-based panels reveal additional information when the mouse is moved over them.
+Charts, graphs and set-based panels reveal extra information when the mouse is moved over them.

 Some panels have an information icon {{icon.info}} in the top left corner.
 Mouse over this to reveal panel information.